-2.3.
-Theory of Change
+3. Theory of Change

-A Theory of Change, in simple terms, is an illustrated diagram showing how activities create outcomes (or change).
+A Theory of Change, in simple terms, is a method of showing how activities create outcomes (or change), often in diagram form.
+This is the methodology that the Irish Cancer Society will use to measure impact.

-The Theory of Change provides a clear structure for the progression of research towards achieving impact (or goal).
-It defines long-term goals and then maps backward to identify necessary outcomes, outcome-enabling activities, outputs, activities and inputs.
+The Theory of Change method provides a clear structure for the progression of research towards achieving impact (or a goal).
+It defines long-term goals and then maps backward to identify necessary outcomes, impact-enabling activities, outputs, activities, and inputs.

 Applicants to the Irish Cancer Society grant schemes will be required to provide an impact plan at application stage.
-The key factors to be considered in the impact plan are mapped off the structure of the Theory of Change.
+The key factors to be considered in the impact plan are mapped off the structure of the Theory of Change diagram.